Flx-xlF/MSTeamsKeeper/README.md

 > **Built with care (and a bit of madness) by [schema/f](https://github.com/Flx-xlF)**

 ### *Are you using the web version of Microsoft Teams?
-This lightweight extension locks your web status to 'Available' while you work in other tabs.*
+This lightweight extension locks your web status to 'Available' while you work in other tabs or apps.*

 [![Manifest V3](https://img.shields.io/badge/Chrome%20Extension-Manifest%20V3-blue?logo=googlechrome&logoColor=white)](https://developer.chrome.com/docs/extensions/mv3/intro/)
 [![Microsoft Teams](https://img.shields.io/badge/Microsoft%20Teams-Web%20App-5B5FC7?logo=microsoftteams&logoColor=white)](https://teams.microsoft.com)